The Ref: Critical reception

-Negative reviews opined that the film's biting humor goes too far and that the movie "can't sustain its defiantly misanthropic tone".
+Negative reviews opined that the film's biting humor went too far, with TV Guide writing that the film "can't sustain its defiantly misanthropic tone".
 Owen Gleiberman, also of Entertainment Weekly, gave the film a "C−" rating and wrote, "The Ref is crushingly blunt-witted and monotonous in its celebration of domestic sadism."
 In his review for The Washington Post, Hal Hinson criticized Leary's performance: "A stand-up comic trying to translate his impatient, hipster editorializing to the big screen, he doesn't have the modulation of a trained actor, only one speed (fast) and one mode of attack (loud)."

 The film was among 500 nominated for AFI's 100 Years...100 Laughs list.
 Entertainment Weekly ranked the film at No. 51 in its list "61 Best Movies You've Never Seen."

 In 2016, Jason Bailey wrote of the film for Flavorwire: "It was, if anything, a film ahead of its time; its cynical attitude towards the holidays predates Bad Santa by nearly a decade (and there are numerous other echoes of that film in this one), and its expert pivots between comedy and drama are more early 21st century than late 20th."
 Eric Walkuski of JoBlo called it "a Christmas movie for people who don't like Christmas movies, if you will".